ling00/webcrawlForWorkday/README.md

 <p>1.Get the data from the Workday api
 <p>2.Get the pagenation of the url
 <p>3.Get the max number of page it can crawl
-<p>4.Crawl the job using multithread
+<p>4.Crawl the job postings with thread